 - Enable two factor authentication (2FA) to add an extra layer of security to accounts.
 Avoid committing secrets and credentials publicly as this can lead to credential leaks.

-- Follow the best practices for implementing and using GitHub Codespaces identified in their official documentation.
+- Follow the best practises for implementing and using GitHub Codespaces identified in their official documentation.